Brent Barry: Post-playing career

 In 2013, Barry began making regular appearances on NBA TV's The Starters in his own segment: "The Bone Zone".
 He was a fill-in analyst for the NBA on TNT coverage, and was a play-by-play announcer for their Players Only broadcast starting in 2016.
-He was partnered with Ian Eagle for TNT's coverage of the 2018 NBA Playoffs.
+He was partnered with Ian Eagle for TNT's coverage of the 2018 NBA playoffs.

 In 2018, Barry joined the San Antonio Spurs' front office as their vice president of basketball operations.

+In August 2024, Barry was hired as an assistant coach for the Phoenix Suns.

+In 2025, Barry joined Amazon Prime's announcing team for its coverage of NBA games.

 Personal life

 Barry, born in Hempstead, New York, is the son of Hall of Famer Rick Barry, and was arguably the best player of the five basketball-playing Barry sons, the others being Scooter, Jon, Drew, and Canyon.
 His stepmother, Lynn Barry, also was an accomplished basketball player in college.
 Brent, the second youngest, played his high school basketball at athletic powerhouse De La Salle High School in Concord, California, and graduated in 1990.
-Barry played four years on the Beavers basketball team of Oregon State University after redshirting his freshman season.
-Barry graduated from Oregon State with a Bachelor of Arts degree in sociology in 1995.

 Brent and Erin Barry were married in 1998, after being together from the time they were both in high school.
 They have two sons.
-In 2010, it was reported that Brent Barry had filed for divorce, citing "irreconcilable differences".
-In December 2010 Erin Barry issued a statement denying the reports about an extra-marital affair with teammate Tony Parker being the cause of their separation.
-The divorce became final on January 5, 2011, in Texas; they have joint custody of the children.
+In 2010, Brent Barry filed for divorce, citing "irreconcilable differences" after his wife reportedly engaged in an emotional affair with his Spurs teammate Tony Parker.